 Queer, nonbinary, and trans people are also disproportionately subjected to systemic and institutional harm (see anti-trans bills right now).
 Trans people experience the highest rates of every kind of violence we see — from intimate partner violence to violence inflicted by strangers to police brutality.

-It is increasingly well-known that a trans person’s life expectancy is 30–35 years of age, and 2020 was a deadly year (the deadliest on record, but being outstripped in 2021 already).
+2021 was the deadliest year on record for trans and gender non-conforming people.
 I work with Black and Latinx trans and nonbinary youth — they know these statistics, and they are exhausted and scared.

 LGBTQIA+/SGL [same-gender-loving] communities are more likely to face housing instability, job insecurity, and homelessness.
-In fact, while only about 10% of the youth population identify as LGBTQIA+/SGL, they make up 40–50% of the unhoused youth population, depending on geography and identity disclosure.
+In fact, while only about 10% of the youth population identify as LGBTQIA+/SGL, they make up 40% to 50% of the unhoused youth population, depending on geography and identity disclosure.

 The top reasons for their displacement are family rejection (and being kicked out) and fleeing family abuse.
 Once again, and perhaps earlier in the lifespan, queer, nonbinary, and trans communities become acutely aware of how disposable society believes that they (and people like them) are.

 People who are both LGBTQIA+/SGL and “of color” experience many of these challenges at a disproportionately higher rate.
 Compounded identity can result in compounded hardship.
-While Black LGBTQIA+/SGL youths experience comparable rates of depression and suicidality with non-Black LGBTQIA+/SGL peers, they are less likely to receive help.
+While Black LGBTQIA+/SGL youths experience rates of depression and suicidality comparable to their non-Black LGBTQIA+/SGL peers, they are less likely to receive help.

-We, QTPOC+ [queer, trans People of Color, and other identities], entered this pandemic reeling from years of targeting, and then the Trump administration sought to undermine housing and healthcare for trans people during a pandemic.
+We, QTPOC+ [queer/trans People of Color, and other identities], entered the coronavirus pandemic reeling from years of targeting, and then the Trump administration sought to undermine housing and healthcare for trans people during a pandemic.

 We voted during a pandemic, and youths shy of voting age had to watch as far too much of the nation voted against their safety, lives, and futures.

-Schools and workplaces insisted on continued engagement without attending to basic human needs for reassurance and relief, and online school sometimes reduced student/family privacy and invited additional surveillance.
+Schools and workplaces insisted on continued engagement without attending to the basic human need for reassurance and relief, and online schooling sometimes reduced student/family privacy and invited additional surveillance.